fennicahub/fennica/README_render_fennica.md

 git clone https://github.com/fennicahub/fennica.git
 ```

-**2. Open it with R-studio and at the terminal of R-studio render the book using**
+**2. Open it with R-studio and at the terminal of R-studio change the path to inst/examples and  render the book using**

 ``` r
 quarto render